-Made of Salmon is available in a growing number of bookstores across Alaska and online.
+Made of Salmon is available in bookstores across Alaska and online.

 Authors include: Ilarion “Larry” Merculieff, Leslie Leyland Fields, Bella Hammond, Seth Kantner, Charles Wohlforth, Charlie Campbell, Richard Chiappone, Dan O’Neill, Don Rearden, Julia O’Malley, Ernestine Hayes, Debby Dahl Edwardson, Lynn Schooler, Verner Stor Wilson III, Michael Raudzis Dinkel, Sara Loewen, Heather Lende, Carol Sturgulewski, Kirsten Dixon, Hank Lentfer, William L. Iggiagruk Hensley and Nancy Lord (editor).

 Photo: Essayist Leslie Leyland Fields and her husband, Duncan, at their family’s fish camp on the west side of Kodiak Island.
 Photographed by Breanna Peterson.
 Courtesy of Baranov Museum, West Side Stories Project.
 You can read more about Leslie’s Salmon Life on our Salmon Life blog.